Port Kembla - Warrawong

 Port Kembla - Warrawong is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Port Kembla-Warrawong, as per the latest Census, 71.6% of dwellings were houses while 28.3% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro NSW's figures of 85.5% for houses and 14.5% for other dwellings.
-Home ownership in Port Kembla-Warrawong stood at 36.7%, similar to Non-Metro NSW, with mortgaged dwellings at 21.6% and rented ones at 41.8%.
-The median monthly mortgage repayment was $1,820, lower than Non-Metro NSW's average of $2,000.
-The median weekly rent was $300, compared to Non-Metro NSW's $365.
-Nationally, Port Kembla-Warrawong's mortgage repayments were lower at $1,820 versus Australia's average of $1,863, and rents were substantially lower at $300 compared to the national figure of $375.
+The dwelling structure in Port Kembla-Warrawong, as per the latest Census, consisted of 71.6% houses and 28.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 85.5% houses and 14.5% other dwellings.
+Home ownership in Port Kembla-Warrawong was 36.7%, with mortgaged dwellings at 21.6% and rented ones at 41.8%.
+The median monthly mortgage repayment was $1,820, lower than Non-Metro NSW's $2,000 average.
+The median weekly rent figure was $300, compared to Non-Metro NSW's $365.
+Nationally, Port Kembla-Warrawong's mortgage repayments were lower at $1,820 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing